6 POWERFUL FORMS OF EXERCISE

 Regardless of whether you walk 1 mile, jog 1 mile, or run 1 mile you will be burning close to the same number of

-calories, but the faster you are going the more dangerous the exercise becomes.
-Both jogging and running can cause
+calories, but the faster you are moving the more dangerous the exercise becomes.

 As far as speed goes, when you go for a walk it would be best if you were walking fast enough that your heart rate went

 up, but not so fast that you would have difficulty having a conversation with someone due to how much you are huffing

 and puffing.
 (A moderate pace is the speed that you should walk at if you want to arrive at "health" the fastest!)

 - WALKING IS A WAY OF RECONNECTING WITH NATURE

 Not only were we designed to walk, but we were designed to walk outdoors, and going on a "Nature Walk" is one of the